 The Inca city of Machu Picchu does locate at km 112.5 of the railway line (70 miles).
 Towards the northwest of the city of Cusco.
-The Archaeological Park of Machu Picchu includes a vast territory belonging to the province of Urubamba in the Department (state) of Cusco.
+The Archaeological Park of Machu Picchu includes a vast territory belonging to the province of Urubamba in Cusco’s Department (state).

 The ruins of Machu Picchu are located at 13º 09 ’47 “South latitude and 72º 32′ 44” West longitude.
 It forms part of the district of the same name, in the province of Urubamba, in the Cusco Region, in Peru, at kilometers 112.5 (70 miles) northwest of Cusco.

-The surface of the Archaeological Park has an urban area and a residential area and covers a total area of 32,592 hectares, which Supreme Decree covers No. 001-81-AA of January 8, 1981.
+The Archaeological Park’s surface has an urban and residential area and covers a total area of 32,592 hectares, which Supreme Decree covers No. 001-81-AA of January 8, 1981.
 It does locate on the eastern slope of the Cordillera de Vilcabamba, a mountain range bordering the Apurimac and Urubamba rivers.

 The Ruins are protected and located within an intangible territory of the National System of Natural Areas Protected by the State (SINANPE).
 Its acronyms derive from the words Historic Sanctuary of Mach Picchu.

-It is the most touristic place in the country of Peru; it is a sacred place of the Incas.
-Machu Picchu is located precisely in a stone town built on a mountain, 2,500 meters / 8,202 ft. high.
+It is the most tourist place in Peru, a sacred place of the Incas.
+Machu Picchu is a stone town built on a mountain, 2,500 meters / 8,202 ft. high.

 There is 112 km of the railway line between Cusco and Puente Ruinas or Machu Picchu station to access this place.
 The trip starts at the San Pedro, Poroy, Urubamba, or Ollantaytambo station in Cusco, zigzag up Picchu mountain until it reaches the highest point called “The Arch” in the northwestern part of the city.